6ruce/Expo/docs/_posts/2017-06-01-first-steps.md

 ---
 layout: post
-title: "What I get when choosing Excalibur.js as crosplatfor game engine"
+title: "What I get when choosing Excalibur.js as crossplatform game engine"
 description: "Some thoughts on game engines and some progress mage so far"
 comments: true
 keywords: "gamedev, game egines, pixels"